-Lean organizations focus on delivering maximum value to the customer by eliminating waste and creating processes that produce consistent, predictable results.
-These visual management tools are used to achieve those aims.
+Lean organizations focus on delivering maximum value to the customer by eliminating waste and creating consistent, predictable results.
+These practical visual management tools are used to achieve those aims.

 Process Control Charts

-The control limits represent the process variation and help users recognize "common cause" variation, which is expected within the process and “special cause” variation which indicates a problem.
-Trends can be analyzed to determine if the process is stable.
+The control limits represent the process variation and help users recognize "common cause" variation, which is expected within the process, and "special cause" variation, which indicates a problem.
+In addition, trends can be analyzed to determine if the process is stable.

-Organizations that practice continuous quality improvement use control charts to provide a common language for talking about process performance and behavior, make informed decisions about which processes to leave alone and which to target for improvement, limit the need for inspection and determine process capacity based on past performance and trends.
-They also create the baseline for future improvements.
+Organizations that practice continuous quality improvement use control charts to provide a common language for talking about process performance and behavior and making informed decisions about which processes to leave alone and which to target for improvement.
+Along with standard work, control charts limit the need for inspection and determine process capacity based on past performance and trends.
+They also create the baseline for future improvements and facilitate problem-solving.

-Kanban is a visualization technique designed to manage and improve workflow.
+Kanban is a visualization technique designed as part of the Toyota Production System to manage and improve workflow.
 This approach uses visual cues to balance demand with available capacity and remove system-level bottlenecks.
-Work items are represented visually to give participants a view of progress and process, from start to finish - usually via a Kanban board.
+Work items are represented visually to give participants a view of progress and process, from start to finish - usually via a Kanban Managemen board.
 Work is pulled through the process as capacity permits, rather than work being pushed into the process when requested.

-Huddle boards serve the useful purpose of visualizing the progress of improvement projects.
+Huddle boards serve the valuable purpose of visualizing the progress of improvement projects.
 At specified intervals, teams gather to discuss opportunities for positive change and work together to remove any impediments to improvement.
-Huddle boards visualize work, promote team collaboration, and place a focus on improvement.
+Thus, huddle boards visualize work, promote team collaboration, and place a focus on improvement.